 The deadline for applications to be submitted is June 1st of the prior year to which admission is being sought.
 Supporting documents from external sources (GRE Scores, official transcripts, reference letters, pending BSN completion degrees, etc.) must also be received by the Graduate School on or before the June 1st deadline.
 Incomplete applications will not be considered after the deadline.
-Application fees must be paid in full to the USM Graduate School and the Nurse Anesthesia Program for the application to be considered complete.
+Application fees must be paid in full to the USM Graduate Schooland the Nurse Anesthesia Program for the application to be considered complete.
+It is the applicant responsibility to check with the Graduate School to be sure their application is complete.

 To be considered for an interview, the nurse anesthesia application fee must be received by June 1st.

-A payment of \$100 application fee must be mailed to : Ms. Cindy Sheffield 118 College Drive #5095 Hattiesburg, MS 39406
+A payment of \$100 application fee must be mailed to : Mrs. Sonia Adams

+118 College Drive #5095

+Hattiesburg, MS 39406